Search

 Itinerary Fact Details

 Today is the last day of our Kanchenjunga South Base Camp Trek.
 You will drive on a scenic road from Phidim to Bhadrapur and see the eastern hills of Nepal.
-The trekkers will also pass through the terraced rice fields, villages, and jungles before hitting the flat plains of Jhapa.
-You will fly back to Kathmandu from Bhadrapur, concluding our amazing 14-day trek.
+The path passes through the terraced rice fields, villages, and jungles before hitting the flat plains of Jhapa.
+Once in Bhadrapur, you will fly back to Kathmandu, concluding our amazing 14-day trekking in the Kanchenjunga region.
+In the evening, enjoy a farewell dinner to celebrate the incredible journey you’ve just completed.
 We hope you enjoyed this amazing adventure.

 Itinerary Details